atiwari-0/atiwari-0/README.md

 - 👋 Hi, I’m @atiwari-0
 - 👀 I’m interested in software development and space
-- 🌱 I’m currently learning java and c
+- 🌱 I’m currently learning Machine learning
-- 😄 Pronouns: He/Him

 <!---
 atiwari-0/atiwari-0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.